simpleai-team/simpleai/docs/search_viewers.rst

 Basic usage
 -----------

-SimpleAI implements two execution viewers: the WebViewer, and the ConsoleViewer.
+SimpleAI implements three execution viewers: the WebViewer, the ConsoleViewer and the BaseViewer.
 From the code point of view, both viewers are used the same
 way: you just need to give the search method an extra parameter called "viewer".